 Water use by the Glen Innes community can be measured as the quantity of water treated at the Glen Innes Water Treatment Plant from 2005-09 (Table 9).
-This table shows that water use has decreased over this period.
+This table shows that water use has remained stable over this period.